Design for large screens from the start

 Avoid broken user experiences in your media app by making your app's layout adaptive across phones, tablets, foldables, and ChromeOS devices.

-Your app should be responsive to account for different screen sizes, orientations, and form factors.
-An adaptive layout changes based on the screen space available to it.
-For more information, see Support different screen sizes.
+Your app should be responsive to account for different display sizes, orientations, and form factors.
+An adaptive layout changes based on the display space available to it.
+For more information, see Support different display sizes.

 Design according to guidelines